Air France considers Alitalia stake dilution - report

-PARIS Oct 21 Franco-Dutch airline Air France-KLM is considering diluting its stake in struggling Italian carrier Alitalia if a deeper restructuring fails to take place, French newspaper Les Echos reported on Monday.
+PARIS Franco-Dutch airline Air France-KLM (AIRF.PA) is considering diluting its stake in struggling Italian carrier Alitalia if a deeper restructuring fails to take place, French newspaper Les Echos reported on Monday.

-Air France-KLM owns a 25 percent stake in Alitalia and appears willing to let this fall to 11 percent by not taking part in a 300 million-euro ($410.86 million) capital increase, despite having approved the share issue itself, the report said, citing one unnamed source.
+Air France-KLM owns a 25 percent stake in Alitalia and appears willing to let this fall to 11 percent by not taking part in a 300 million-euro (254 million pounds)) capital increase, despite having approved the share issue itself, the report said, citing one unnamed source.

 Air France-KLM declined to comment.